In the swamp

 Any conversation about Twin Peaks is inherently a step forward for those of us who tried to start one about the empathies and ecstasies of Sense8 a year ago, and any conversation about form rather than content is a valuable advance, even under duress.
 Reluctance to talk about form has long since stopped looking like a blind-spot and become unhappily tinged with simple snobbery against things which are Not Films.
 It also happens to suit the ascendant lefist wish that the content of people’s words should be all that’s needed to reveal their hidden wickedness, and the form in which they say them reveal nothing at all.
 Attacks on Blade Runner 2049 and mother! suggesting that sexual images were present because the actual films themselves were sexist were at least better than not talking about the images at all, but the implication that mass-market art is obliged to write a prescription rather than invite you to register your own flaws is a censorship I was inoculated against at birth.
 Not coincidentally, a new porn-panic has nearly kicked off twice already — one (male) actor I like was heard saying that Harvey Weinstein became the man he was because top-shelf pornography magazines still exist, apparently with a straight face.
 Once porn gets indicted again, we’ll have to hold on to our hats.

 “The idea of art as a mirror, rather than a prescription or a lie detector test.”
 Critics telling people that they are doing films wrong is just the worst look in the world, and that’s before we even get properly stuck in to the arena of weeding out the existing art now made suspect by the names of the men in the credits.
-Retreating from the hubbub into my CD collection, the infinite malleability of music and the possible benefits-at-a-distance that apply there are even more obvious and immeasurable than the ones involved in film.
-If we’re going to expand the current police operation beyond the artists who are outright monsters and start rounding on the ones who were temperamental man-children taking out their frustrations on women, then there won’t be a bonfire big enough for all the albums that you’ll be wanting to burn.
-Ike Turner was a thug to Tina, while Phil Spector is crazier than a snake in a sack and shot a woman in the mouth, but I’m not giving up River Deep — Mountain High because the thing they helped create has made me an incrementally better person from one end of my life to the other.
-Empathy and ecstasy.
+Retreating from the Twin Peaks ruckus into my CD collection, the electricity available to you in music and the benefits-at-a-distance you get from listening to it were even more obvious than the ones involved in The Best Films of 2017, but just as unlikely to automatically align with your morals-o-meter. (“I don’t listen to music to be civilised” - Alex Ross, and he was talking about Beethoven.)
+If we’re going to expand the current police operation beyond the artists who are outright monsters and start rounding up the ones who were temperamental man-children taking out their frustrations on women, then there won’t be a bonfire big enough for all the albums that you’ll be wanting to burn.
+Ike Turner was a thug to Tina while Phil Spector is crazier than a snake in a sack and shot a woman in the mouth, but I’m not giving up River Deep — Mountain High because the thing they helped create made me an incrementally better person for 3:40 the first time I heard it and has repeated the trick from one end of my life to the other.
 I’m not sure what arts criticism is supposed to be for, if not to talk about that.